tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 	IN-PROC: Test serializing to JSON in marshmallow_tut
 		DONE: import json
 		DONE: convert pet_data back and forth to json
-		TBD: convert person_data back and forth to json
+		DONE: convert person_data back and forth to json
 	TBD: Start by serializing to JSON and printing stateful_dict
 	TBD: Serialize to JSON and print class objects
 	TBD: serialize to JSON and save stateful_dict to text file